Corey Seager Preview, Player Props: Rangers vs. Mets

 Corey Seager At The Plate

-- In 49.4% of his games this season, Seager has driven in at least one run.
-In 19 of those games (21.8%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in 10 contests.
+- In 48.9% of his games this season, Seager has had at least one RBI.
+He's picked up more than one in 21.6% and driven in three or more of his team's runs in 10 contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.